react-simple/react-simple-util/README.md

 ## Log

-Depending on the **REACT_SIMPLE_UTIL.LOGGING.LOG_LEVEL** value the below functions will write or not to the console.
+Depending on the **REACT_SIMPLE_UTIL.LOGGING.LOG_LEVEL** value the below functions will log to the console.
 When LogLevel.error is set only errors are logged, when LogLevel.warning is set errors and warnings are logged etc.
-Priority order: [error, warning, debug, info, trace]
+Order of priority: [error, warning, debug, info, trace]

 ### Types